lecritch/dsc-chi-warmup-morse-code/README.md

 **The keys of this dictionary are morse code and the values are english characters.**

-To translate the poem, we simply have to feed each encoded letter into the dictionary as a key, and we will receive its decoded value.
+To translate the poem, we simply have to feed each encoded letter into the dictionary as a key, and we will receive their decoded values.

 *Important information:*